bradallenfisher/dmd-course-materials/projects/hypertext_narrative_project.md

 ## Steps to completion
 1. Ideate at least three story concepts
 2. Choose a narrative structure
+3. describe content
-3. Map out the story
+4. Map out the story
-4. Program the story with Twine
+5. Program the story with Twine
-5. Publish project link on course website
+6. Publish project link on course website
-6. Write project statement based on **statement standards**
+7. Write project statement based on **statement standards**

 ## Deliverables